stroiman/go-dom/README.md

 This build a set of files in the `curated/` subfolder.

-## Project background

-While the SPA[^2] dominates the web today, some applications still render server-side HTML, and HTMX is gaining in popularity.
-Go has some popularity as a back-end language for HTMX.

-In Go, writing tests for the HTTP handler is easy if all you need to do is verify the response.

-But if you need to test at a higher level, for example verify how any JavaScript code effects the page; you would need to use browser automation, like [Selenium](https://www.selenium.dev/), and this introduces a significant overhead; not only from out-of-process communication with the browser, but also the necessity of launching your server.

-This overhead discourages a TDD loop.

-The purpose of this project is to support a TDD feedback loop for code delivering HTML, and where merely verifying the HTTP response isn't enough, but you want to verify:

-- JavaScript code has the desired behaviour
-- General browser behaviour is verified, e.g.
-  - clicking a `<button type="submit">` submits the form and a redirect response is followed.

-Some advantages of a native headless browser are:

-- No need to wait for a browser to launch.
-- Everything works in-process, so interacting with the browser from test does not incur the overhead of out-of-process communication, and you could for example redirect all console output to go code easily.
-- You can request application directly through the [`http.Handler`](https://pkg.go.dev/net/http#Handler); so no need to start an HTTP server.
-- You can run parallel tests in isolation as each can create their own _instance_ of the HTTP handler.[^3]

-Some disadvantages compared to e.g. Selenium.

-- You cannot verify how it look; e.g. you cannot get a screenshot of a failing test
-  - This means you cannot create snap-shot tests detect undesired UI changes.[^4]
-- You cannot verify that everything works in _all supported browsers_.

-This isn't intended as a replacement for the cases where an end-2-end test is the right choice.
-It is intended as a tool to help when you want a smaller isolated test, e.g. mocking out part of the behaviour;

 ## Project status

 The browser is currently capable of loading an simple HTMX app; which can fetch